tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-: a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated requirements; the term 'network slice' in this document refers to 'IETF network slice' {{?I-D.ietf-teas-ietf-network-slice-definition}}.
+: a well-defined composite of a set of endpoints, the connectivity requirements between subsets of these endpoints, and associated requirements; the term 'network slice' in this document refers to 'IETF network slice' as defined in
+{{?I-D.ietf-teas-ietf-network-slice-definition}}.

 IETF Network Slice Controller (NSC):
 : controller that is used to realize an IETF network slice {{?I-D.ietf-teas-ietf-network-slice-definition}}.